LangProc/langproc-2017-lab/2-parsers/readme.md

 the derivative as a new tree.
 Currently this is not implemented and throws an exception.

-Implement differentiation for the AST, and create a new program called `diff_expr.cpp` that takes a set of one or more variables as input parameters, and differentiates the sequence with respect to each variable.
+Implement differentiation for the AST, and create the source for a new program called `src/diff_expr.cpp` that takes a set of one or more variables as input parameters, and differentiates the sequence with respect to each variable.
 The output should be a transformed expression that meets the specifications of the input language.